upendrak/flask-aws-tutorial/README.md

 Once that finishes installing, we can initialize and deploy our Flask app.
 We could do this using our AWS root access.
 However, let’s follow [AWS Best Practices](http://docs.aws.amazon.com/IAM/latest/UserGuide/IAMBestPractices.html) and create a new user for this demo.
 This will keep our master ID and secret key (which you should have stored somewhere) safe.

-To create a new user, go to the AWS Console and search for Identity and Access Management (IAM) and select “Create New Users”

-We’ll only need one user for this demo, and we’ll call him/her “flaskdemo”:
+**Step1:** To create a new user, go to the AWS Console and search for Identity and Access Management (IAM) and select “Create New Users”.
+We’ll only need one user for this demo, and we’ll call him/her “flaskdemo”.
 Select “programmatic access” click “Next” for permissions.

-We’ve created a user, but they have no permissions (just like our database).
+**Step2:** We’ve created a user, but they have no permissions (just like our database).
 Let’s grant this user admin access.
 On this screen, select “Create group:”

 In the next screen, search for “administrator” from the preconfigured options:

 Many of these policies are specialized for specific AWS services.
-For simplicity choose the first one, “AdministratorAccess” and click “Create group”.
+For simplicity choose the first one, “AdministratorAccess”, give a name to the admin ("admin") and click “Create group”.

+**Step3**: Create tags (optional)

+**Step 4**: Review

 Now we can create our admin user